NorbertKrupa/vertica-kit/README.md

 ## Vertica Diagnostic Queries
 The goal of these queries is to provide as much information as possible covering monitoring, diagnostics and performance tuning.
 This idea is heavily inspired by [Glenn Barry's](http://www.sqlskills.com/blogs/glenn/category/dmv-queries/) SQL Server diagnostic queries and [Ola Hallengren's](http://ola.hallengren.com/) SQL Server maintenance solution.

-The April 2014 release has the following changes:
+The May 2014 release has the following changes:
-* Modified raw estimate data space utilization to only include super projections
-* Removed suggestion to disable global profiling when not in use
+* Fixed schema for query_requests for query time distribution
 * Adds 6 queries
- * Fault tolerance of system by returning K-safety level and number of node failures before automatic shut down
+ * Nodes with less than recommended disk space available (40%)
+ * Workload analyzer tuning rules
+ * Tables without primary keys (help with optimizing joins)
- * Overview of event types
+ * Percentage of database that has been deleted
- * Queries that spilled to disk during execution
- * Query events in which rows were resegmented during execution
- * Possible data skew in segmented projections
- * Last run and interval for each service on each node
+ * Denied resource requests (identify resource space and pool issues)
+ * Projection last used timestamp (identify unused projections)

-It contains 26 queries over 4 sections and covers the following:
+It contains 32 queries over 4 sections and covers the following:

 * Configuration Information (6)
  * Product Version